jeremejazz/100DaysOfLearning/readme.md

 - Improve Your English Communication Skills
     - Write Professional Emails in English
     - Speak English Professionally in Person, Online, & on the Phone
-- Data Engineering with Google Cloud
+- ~~Data Engineering with Google Cloud~~
-- Introduction to MongoDB
+- ~~Introduction to MongoDB~~
 - Python for Everybody - Using Python to Access Web Data
+- Developing Applications with Google Cloud Platform Specialization
+- Django for Everybody

 ## Logs: